preternatural-explore/swift-code-generator/README.md

 <img width="426" alt="smartcode" src="https://github.com/user-attachments/assets/b00443cf-eaa1-4e31-924f-20b4805ca4cb">

 ## Key Concepts
-The [ProjectName] app is developed to demonstrate the the following key concepts:
+The Swift Code Generator app is developed to demonstrate how to work with Anthropic's LLM completions API to include the start and end of the desired result output.

-- How to orem ipsum dolor sit amet
-- How to orem ipsum dolor sit amet

 ## Preternatural Frameworks
 The following Preternatural Frameworks were used in this project: